Andrew-S-Rosen/cbe504/main.typ

     [#ce("HBr")], [366],
     [#ce("Br2")], [194]
   ),
-  caption: "Bond dissociation enthalpies at 298 K."
+  caption:"Bond dissociation enthalpies at 298 K."
 )  <table:bdes>

 As is evident from looking at a potential energy diagram (#ref(<fig:pe_diagram>)), the definition of the transition state implies that it must be _at least_ as large as the bond-dissociation energy, so bond-dissociation energies can be thought of as a lower-bound on the possible value for $E_ce("a")$.